 - 185-pound person: Lost 466 calories

 I hope things are more clear now.
 If you can, by all means, you should add stationary biking or “spinning” to your exercise routine.
+Even riding longboards can help.
 This way, you can lose more calories per week and also form a mind/body connection with the practice of yoga.
 You can do 3 sessions of yoga and 2 sessions of stationary biking or spinning per week.

 We would suggest hatha yoga poses like mountain pose, cobra pose, downward dog, upward dog, lunge and reverse lunge for weight loss.
 However, these poses can be challenging to perform if you suffer from a hip or wrist injury.
 Hatha yoga poses require you to balance your entire body on your limbs and breathe in unison.

 If you have too many injuries and still want to practice yoga, we recommend you to take a look at Yin Yoga.
 It is a slow-paced style of yoga that originated from traditional Chinese medicine.